+The ecological and geographical read-edges did not seem to fully match in our study.
 Severe drought events provoke important reductions in primary and secondary growth of Q. pyrenaica forests in the studied relict, rear-edge forest.
 However, we observed no negative growth trends despite we had expected vulnerability to climate change for these relict stands.
 Furthermore, we observed positive trends for primary growth (i.e. greenness) at the ecosystem scale and a positive steep trend of secondary growth at the tree level at the most humid site along the climatic gradient analyzed.
-The trees exhibited high resilience values in response to drought, particularly in the long-term scales, and resilience was directly related to drought severity.
+The trees exhibited high resilience values in response to drought, particularly in the long-term scale, and resilience was directly related to drought severity.
 These results would be consistent with other research showing that this mountain region is still acting as a refuge for deciduous species, including Quercus.
 The differences observed in tree-growth and resilience to drought between very close sites show that responses to drought were site-dependent and can vary in very small gradients (i.e. following ecological thresholds).
 This is particularly relevant for rear-edge populations where topographic and biophysical variability facilitates the existence of microrefugia.
 The analysis of tree-growth dynamics revealed suppression and release events that were consistent with legacies left by land-use in local forest dynamics, as inferred from an exhaustive review of historical documents.
 In this sense our results highlight the importance of land-use legacies for highly transformed Mediterranean systems.
 This is relevant for tree species with a high sensitivity to climate change, such us Q. pyrenaica, not only for conservation per se of the species, but for all ecosystem services that these singular forests offer at Mediterranean mountain.
 Following our study it is necessary to further disentangle how ecosystem services and stand dynamics are affected by the combination of climate change and land-use legacies in highly transformed landscapes like the one studied here.
+Since we only studied resilience of already established adult trees, monitoring should be enlarged to analyze overall species resilience including that of seedling regeneration.
+Our results show how management history conditions tree-growth and resilience to climate of tree species.
+They highlight the importance of land-use legacies and how they affect the current geographical distribution of marginal stands, which therefore can be partly disconnected from actual ecologically marginal conditions.

 Acknowledgements